AbduAlmenan/adtrace_sdk_android/README.md

 If you want to use the AdTrace SDK to recognize users whose devices came with your app pre-installed, follow these steps:

-- Create a new tracker in your [dashboard].
+- Create a new tracker in your [panel].
 - Open your app delegate and set the default tracker of your config:

   <table>